 Arugula Salad with Beets and Goat Cheese

-- Beets - (boiled until a fork easily goes in it, about an hour), peeled, sliced into strips
+- 2 medium beets, cooked (roasted* or boiled**) until a fork easily goes in one (about an hour), peeled, diced into bite-sized pieces

-Assemble the salad according to how much you want.
-A handful of arugula leaves, a few beet juliennes, some crumbled goat cheese, garnish with chopped walnuts.
-Use a vinaigrette salad dressing or what I've described above.
+2 Assemble the salad according to how much you want.
+Compose each dish with a handful of arugula leaves, a few cooked chopped beets, some crumbled goat cheese, and some chopped toasted walnuts.

 3 Drizzle the salad with vinaigrette.
 (You may have a little extra vinaigrette.)